 The next stand-in for red wine vinegar is champagne vinegar derived from Chardonnay and pinot noir grapes.
 The taste is relatively similar to its ingredients: rich and sweet with unparalleled fruity and floral nuances.

 With bright flavors, champagne vinegar is preferred to make sauces like hollandaise or salsa.
-You may notice that it’s not as overpowering as red wine vinegar, so feel free to double the dose to achieve the desired effect.
+It’s also used to improve the flavor of caviar during the cooking process.
+You may notice that it’s not as overpowering as red wine vinegar, so double the dose to achieve the desired effect.

 Again, use champagne vinegar as a 1:1 substitute for red wine vinegar, or mix ½ spoon of white vinegar with ½ spoon of champagne vinegar to add more zing to the flavor.